-Lemon balm (Melissa officinalis) is a perennial herb in the mint family that is native to central and southern Europe, western Asia and northern Africa and now naturalized in North America.
+Lemon balm (Melissa officinalis) is a perennial herb in the mint family that is native to central and southern Europe, western Asia and northern Africa and is now naturalized in North America.
 It is also grown as an ornamental plant for shade and rock gardens in U.S. Department of Agriculture plant hardiness zones 3 through 9.
-Because the leaves have a lemonlike fragrance and flavor, lemon balm is used in cooking and to make natural fragrances and cosmetics.
+The leaves have a lemon-like fragrance and flavor and are used in cooking and to make natural fragrances and cosmetics.

 A Bit of Botany

 Lemon balm leaves contain several organic compounds that are responsible for its aromatic qualities and flavor profile, namely, citral, citronellal, linalool and geraniol.
-Because the pheromone produced in a gland of the honeybee also contains some of these chemicals, the honeybee has a special affinity for this plant.
+Because the pheromone produced in a gland of the honeybee also contains some of these chemicals, honeybees have a special affinity for this plant.
 Its genus name of Melissa, which is the Greek word for "bee," is a reference this attraction.

 In the Landscape

 Lemon balm is a traditional favorite in many kinds of gardens, including kitchen herb, tea, bee-loving and cottage-themed gardens.
 Due to its low-growing, sprawling nature, it is often used in hillside rock gardens and as edging along walls.
 The plant is also suitable for use in mixed borders and as a natural ground cover under trees.

 In the Kitchen